januszgrze/bitcoin-softforks/README.md

 # Bitcoin Soft Forks UI

 This is a website skin for the bitcoin.softforks.org project.
 It is forked from the Bitcoin Layers website.
+To view the full site, please run locally.

 # Running Bitcoin Soft forks Locally